jenasandeep191/SALES-ANALYSIS/README.md

 ## 📷 Dashboard Screenshots
 ![PBIX SCREENSHOT 1](PBIX SCREENSHOT 2.png)
-*(Note: Upload your screenshot image to the repo and replace the filename here)*

 ## 🚀 Conclusion
 Based on the analysis, I recommended optimizing inventory for the "Classic" category and running promotional offers during weekdays to balance the sales distribution.